Sherlock Holmes Was Right – We Need to Become Movement Detectives.

 - If this data doesn‘t exist or if the athlete was not strong to begin with, use benchmark data from a comparative group to measure progress.

 - Remember that the process of return to health, return to sport, and return to performance after injury is non-linear – athletes may experience progressions and regressions.
-This means we can‘t treat the return to sport readiness test like a final exam where the athlete crams, passes the test, and then gets a high-five.
-Instead, we need to treat this whole process like a transitional developmental pathway and we need to monitor, monitor, monitor.
+This means we can‘t treat the return to sport readiness test like a final exam where the athlete crams, passes the test, and then resumes their activities without any follow up or monitoring.
+Instead, we need to treat this whole process like a transitional developmental pathway and we need to monitor their function and performance.

 - Finally, we need to be like Sherlock Holmes: search for clues that can be objectively verified and start each evaluation timepoint or meeting about an athlete‘s rehabilitation plan with these clues.
 Lead with the evidence!